-I am a former maths teacher who was often given any jobs that required the use of Excel.
+I am a former math teacher who was often given any job that required the use of Excel.
 As such, I've taught myself a lot of tricks.

 N/A appearing in an Excel spreadsheet

 Sometimes when using Microsoft Excel, you find that an error value has appeared in one of your cells.
 This might be because you are using a formula that has tried to divide by 0 (in which case #DIV/0 will appear) or maybe your formula is linked to a VLOOKUP function that can't find a match for your data (in which case #N/A will appear).
 These are just two of the several error codes that can appear in Excel.